Are Breast Implants a Good Option for You?

 • No strenuous exercise for ~6 weeks

-• Taking pain meds first few days along with lots of rest
+• Taking pain meds for the first few days, along with lots of rest

 Longer-term implant risks include: